96francesco/oemc-hackathon-2023/README.md

 # oemc_hackathon_2023

-My submission for the OEMC Hackathon: EU Land Cover Classification.
+In this repository, I show the Jupyter notebook created for the to the [OEMC hackathon: European Land Cover Classification](https://www.kaggle.com/competitions/oemc-hackathon-eu-land-cover-classification/overview) hosted in September 2023 by the [Open-Earth-Monitor (OEMC) project](https://earthmonitor.org/).